Jayaradha/pipeline/README.md

 #Data Collection and cleanup:

 ##Data from sources
+Collected data from medical facilities as well as universities where similar kind of research is going on Below are the 2 are the 2 major data sources
-Data from Baba Medicals (india)
+ - Data from Baba Medicals (india)
-Data from Dr Catherine Croft Phd from university of Auckland
+ - Data from Dr Catherine Croft Phd from university of Auckland

 ##Generated Data
 Use python script to generate data using array of medications and range of blood glucose level